fchevrey/ft_vox/README.md

 Screenshots taken on this mac

 <img src="/screenshots/mac%20config.png" width="300">

-Rendering are mde using openGl 4.1
+Rendering are made using openGl 4.1

 We used `FastNoise c++ library` for noise.
 Exteriors are made using 2d perlin noise, caves are generating using Simplex 3d noise.